Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Results

 Beyond rounds knowledge and language, Table 3 reports average message lengths by personality pairing and game type, across both games and models, showing how social dynamics influence communication.
 In the Prisoner's Dilemma, personality differences produce clear gradients.
 For Llama 4 Maverick, repeated messages drop from 670.2 (c\_c) to 627.0 (s\_s), and one-shot from 361.4 to 278.3, indicating that cooperative dyads engage in richer communication, likely to build trust or signal reciprocity.
 GPT-4o mirrors this pattern, though less strongly.
-In contrast, the Battle of the Sexes shows a weaker personality effect.
+In contrast, the Battle of Sexes shows a weaker personality effect.
 Message lengths are more stable across pairs, especially in repeated games (e.g., Llama: 677.8 for c\_c vs. 653.9 for s\_s).
 Here, the coordination imperative outweighs prosocial signaling, and agents may focus more on alignment than persuasion.
 Overall, these findings show that game structure and social roles shape LLM communication differently.
-The Prisoner's Dilemma amplifies the effects of personality and planning, whereas the Battle of the Sexes prompts more uniform, coordination-oriented dialogue.
+The Prisoner's Dilemma amplifies the effects of personality and planning, whereas the Battle of Sexes prompts more uniform, coordination-oriented dialogue.
 Llama 4 Maverick tends to respond to strategic uncertainty with more adaptive verbosity, while GPT-4o favors a more concise, execution-driven style.

 Table 4 presents the average message length per round across different Prisoner's Dilemma payoff configurations (conventional, harsh, and mild) considering both LLMs and game types.
 In this case, no consistent pattern emerges linking the game's difficulty to the length of the exchanged messages.